 That was, until one day, when Rob suggested I add Kalamata olives to it.
 At first I was all “Ew, no, that would be weird” and he was all “Just try it” so I did.
 Now, he may not know where anything but the forks and plates are in the kitchen (ok, maybe the cups, too), but that dude had a brilliant idea.
 I always put a little salt in the chicken salad, but no more.
 The olives add the saltiness I love and a really awesome flavor.
 I seriously don’t think I can add anything else to this stuff to make it more delicious.
 It has met the flavor threshold.

 I tend to send chicken- or tuna-salad to school for the kids’ lunches a lot.
 It’s easy and they like it so there are seldom leftovers that find their way home.
 One day, my daughter came home from school, asking me to send her with a double portion of the chicken salad.
 I asked why and she told me that if she didn’t, the vice principal said she would eat my daughter’s lunch because it looked so good.
 After the same silly charade went on for about week, I finally put a recipe card with the chicken salad recipe on it in my daughter’s lunch box to give to the vice principal.
 I believe it’s against district policy for homemade stuff to be given to anyone but your own kid and figured this was the next best thing.

 So, the moral of the story is: this stuff is loved (and desired) by both children and adults.
 Win win!

-- 2 cups cans Chicken or 2-1/2 shredded chicken, drained
+- 2 cans Shredded Chicken, or 2-1/2 cups shredded chicken (drain water from cans)

-- 1 Sweet Apple we love Gala, peeled, if you want, chopped
+- 1 Sweet Apple, we love Gala, chopped